 Manganese Dioxide (MnO2)

-The capacitor is vacuum impregnated with a low viscosity liquid consisting of manganese nitrite and water.
-During a following pyrolysis process water and nitrous fumes evaporate.
-Left will be an adherent, thin crystalline layer of manganese dioxide with a good conductivity over a broad temperature range.
-Because the pyrolysis leads to a decrease in volume microscopic clefts are formed between the MnO2 layer and the dielectric oxide.
-The clefts reduces the capacitance yield and give the porous sintered tantalum powder complex a mechanically weakened structure.
-In order to fill the microscopic clefts the process of vacuum impregnation and pyrolysis has to be repeated together with a reforming that takes care of dielectric damage caused by the pyrolysis process.
-When used in sintered tantalum capacitors the course of events may, depending on quality, have to be repeated up to 20 times.
+The capacitor is vacuum impregnated with a low-viscosity liquid consisting of manganese nitrate and water.
+During the following pyrolysis process, water and nitrous fumes evaporate.
+Left will be an adherent, thin crystalline layer of manganese dioxide with good conductivity over a broad temperature range.
+Because the pyrolysis leads to a decrease in volume, microscopic clefts are formed between the MnO2 layer and the dielectric oxide.
+The clefts reduce the capacitance yield and give the porous sintered tantalum powder complex a mechanically weakened structure.
+In order to fill the microscopic clefts, the process of vacuum impregnation and pyrolysis has to be repeated together with a reforming that takes care of dielectric damage caused by the pyrolysis process.
+When used in sintered tantalum capacitors, the course of events may, depending on quality, have to be repeated up to 20 times.

-Due to the high temperature at the pyrolysis some damage is caused to the dielectric with growth of native thermal oxide with less electrical strength features.
-In consequence this limit the minimum rated voltage of the capacitors to effectively 4V (2.5V).
-In the solid electrolyte there is no ion current as in wet electrolytes.
+Due to the high temperature at the pyrolysis, some damage is caused to the dielectric with the growth of native thermal oxide with less electrical strength features.
+In consequence, this limits the minimum rated voltage of the capacitors to effectively 4V (2.5V).
+In the solid electrolyte, there is no ion current as in wet electrolytes.
 The leakage current consists exclusively of electrons or holes by Poole-Frankel (hopping) mechanism.

-If the manganese dioxide is used in solid aluminum electrolytics, the pyrolysis process has to be limited to maximum 4 – 5 times.
+If the manganese dioxide is used in solid aluminum electrolytic, the pyrolysis process has to be limited to maximum 4 – 5 times.
 The aluminum oxide can’t stand any more treatments.
-SMD sintered tantalums account for the majority of manganese dioxide electrolytics with larger share of the market.
-There are, also, solid aluminum electrolytics.
+SMD-sintered tantalums account for the majority of manganese dioxide electrolytes with larger share of the market.
+There is also solid aluminum electrolytic.

 With that self-healing through forming is excluded in the finished capacitor.
 No local short circuit at all is allowed.
 Therefore the margins between the rated and formation voltage are enlarged from tens of per cent for wet types to hundreds for solid electrolytes.
 Because of the limit for formation voltage, the maximum rated voltage for solid electrolytics will be the unassuming 50 V for aluminums and 100 V for tantalums.
 We recommend maximum 45 V for Al and 50 V for Ta.
 For this reason of voltage limitation Al MnO2 capacitors are not preferred compare to wet/polymers/hybrid versions that present on the market.

 The other variant of a solid electrolyte is the Polymer electrolyte.
-On the aluminum oxide of an etched and formed foil is applied an electrically very conductive polymer according to Figure C3-7.
+On the aluminum oxide of an etched and formed foil is applied an electrically very conductive polymer according to Figure 9.
 The polymer coating of the dielectric in a porous pellet of a sintered tantalum capacitor is formed by dipping the slug in a monomer solution followed by chemical or electrochemical polymerization.
-The original polymer capacitors can stand temperatures up to +105°C, nevertheless 125°C or even 150°C rated capacitors are already on the market from multiple vendors.
+The original polymer capacitors can stand temperatures up to +85/+105°C, nevertheless 125°C or even 150°C rated capacitors are already on the market from multiple vendors today.

 The conductive polymer has significantly reduced ignition of tantalum based capacitors and its robustness against current surges.
 In relation, recommended voltage derating is lower compare to the MnO2 types.
 Typically the derating is just 10% up to 16V rated capacitors and 20% for higher voltage tantalum capacitors.
 The maximum rated voltage was initially lower compare to MnO2 types, however with technology advancements its currently even higher compare to MnO2 types up to 75V available by multiple vendors and up to 125V by single source.
 In combination with lower derating the conductive polymer tantalum capacitors are offering wider range of potential applications up to 48/100V power supplies.